Alchemist-Aloha/rp2040_ws2812_led_controller/README.md

 # Pico Light Bulbs Project

-This Micropython project is designed to control light bulbs using a Raspberry Pi Pico.
+This MicroPython project is designed to control light bulbs using a Raspberry Pi Pico.
 It includes features such as human detection and brightness control using buttons or an infrared remote.
 To enhance quality of the IR reception, a [second Pico](https://github.com/Alchemist-Aloha/pico_ir_receiver) is used to receive the IR signals and send them to the main Pico via UART.
 The project also includes an OLED display to show the current mode of operation.

 ## Hardware
 - **Raspberry Pi Pico**: Main microcontroller.